This is the multi-page printable view of this section. Click here to print.

 Note

-If the verification is in progress, only the user who registered the App template can use it.
+If the verification status is “in verification,” only users who have registered the App template can use it.

-• Other users can use the App template after verification and usage processing.
+• Other users can use the App template after verification and approval are completed.

-1. App Template page, click the item you want to modify.
-Move to the App Template Details page.
+1. Click the item you want to edit on the App.
+Template page.
+You will be taken to the App.
+Template Details page.

-2. App Template Details page, click the Support Tenant tab.
+2. On the App.
+Template Details page, click the Supported Tenants tab.

-3. Support Tenant tab, click the Transfer Management Tenant button.
+3. On the Support Tenant tab, click the Transfer Management Tenant button.
 The Transfer Management Tenant popup window opens.

-4. Transfer Management Tenant popup window, select the target tenant to transfer and click the Save button.
+4. Management Tenant Transfer In the popup window, after selecting the target tenant for transfer, click the Save button.

-To delete a support tenant, follow these steps:
+To delete a supported tenant, follow these steps.

-1. App Template page, click the item you want to modify.
-Move to the App Template Details page.
+1. Click the item you want to edit on the App.
+Template page.
+You will be taken to the App.
+Template Details page.

-2. App Template Details page, click the Support Tenant tab.
+2. On the App.
+Template Details page, click the Supported Tenants tab.

-3. Support Tenant tab, select the tenant to delete and click the Delete button.
+3. In the Supported Tenant tab, select the tenant you want to delete and click the Delete button.

 Caution